IRS Installment Agreements and Non-Collectible Status Arrangements

 - A Federal Notice of Tax Lien will be filed for any debt you owe.

-- If the case has been assigned to a local IRS Revenue Officer, the Officer will collect a financial statement and use that to determine how you are going to deal with the debt, ie. you may not be able to use this option.
+- If the case has been assigned to a local IRS Revenue Officer, the Officer will collect a financial statement and use that to determine how you are going to deal with the debt, ie. you may not be able to use this option when the revenue officer shows up.

 Partial Pay Installment Agreements